stefan-hoeck/idris2-tui/DESIGN.md

 - `InputShim`: decodes events as JSON records sent via stdin.
 - `Default`: chooses between `Base` and `InputShim` at runtime.

-### Async Events ###

-Both `Base` and `InputShim` (and therefore `Default`) block reading on stdin.

-A MainLoop built on top of `idris2-linux` is certainly possible, and would allow for a non-blocking event loop, which would be useful for a variety of reasons.

-However, until the `Component` library supports events of arbitrary type, there isn't much of a point in having an async event loop, as there's no way to deliver such events to these components.

 ### ANSI Key Sequences ###

 One aspect of event handling I know how to support is ANSI key